-Just so you know, most people that reach this page are looking for a thin electric waffle maker to make classic waffles not Belgian waffles nor specialty thin waffle cookies.
+Just so you know, most people that reach this page are looking for a thin electric waffle maker to make classic waffles, not Belgian waffles nor specialty thin waffle cookies.
 Below, however, there is a section dedicated to these specialty waffle irons.
 Use the scroll or the table of contents just below to skip to the section you’re most interested in.

-The Cuisinart WMR-CA is a budget friendly choice.
+The Cuisinart WMR-CA is a budget-friendly choice.

 Looks, Design and Size

 There are 5 brown settings from light to deep brown.
 For this model, Cuisinart recommends that you operate the machine on the number 3 setting.
-This feature gives you total control over the texture and look of your waffle (looks are important, we eat with our eyes).
+This feature gives you total control over the texture and looks of your waffle (looks are important, we eat with our eyes).

-If you’ve ever used an older model, then you would know that there can be a little guess work to decide when the waffle maker is heated up and warm enough for another waffle.
+If you’ve ever used an older model, then you would know that there can be a little guesswork to decide when the waffle maker is heated up and warm enough for another waffle.
 This unit solves that problem with indicator lights.
 There are two indicator lights.
-One tells you when the unit is heated up while the other lets you know when the
+One tells you when the unit is heated up, while the other lets you know when the

-The rubber feet will protect your counter from getting little scratches or nicks.
+- The rubber feet will protect your counter from getting little scratches or nicks.
 They also help to keep the machine in place, so that it doesn’t move when add batter or remove a waffle.

-There is convenient cord storage that allows you to tuck the cord out of sight when not in use.
+- There is convenient cord storage that allows you to tuck the cord out of sight when not in use.
 You’d be surprised at how many modern appliances don’t come with a cord storage.
 Although, on this model, the cord storage is located on the bottom, so you may forget that it’s there.

-Cleanup is incredibly easy with this waffle maker.
+- Cleanup is incredibly easy with this waffle maker.
 First of all, there will be very little batter if any left on the plates as long you go by the indicator lights.
 Then, if there is any excess oil or crumbs, all you have to do is wipe the surface off when you finish.
 Just make sure that you let the unit cool all the way down before you try to clean it.

-This machine on its side for a better storage options
+- This machine on its side for a better storage options

 Note: For evenly filled waffles, it’s recommended that you use ½ cup of batter, but I think that this is a little arbitrary.
 I think that you’re results will also be influenced by the thickness of the batter.
 Some users reported having to “play” around with the batter to get desired results.

-Long 3 year warranty.
+Long 3-year warranty.

-Its low cost makes it a budget friendly option for everyone
+- Its low cost makes it a budget friendly option for everyone

-5 brown options give you complete control over the texture and color of your waffle
+- 5 brown options give you complete control over the texture and color of your waffle

-Teflon nonstick coating
+- Teflon nonstick coating

-Compact storage option – the unit can stand on its side
+- Compact storage option – the unit can stand on its side

-Easy to clean
+- Easy to clean

 - Some complaints about cheap construction.
 Temperature switch is made out of a cheap plastic and there are some complaints about the button breaking off.

-You may have to do a little trial and error to find out how much batter to use.
+- You may have to do a little trial and error to find out how much batter to use.